vcu-swim-lab/stack-intheflow/README.md

 ![Auto](https://i.imgur.com/SrBiEST.gif)

 ### Recommend Articles in Specific Context
-If enabled, StackInTheFLow with even make suggestions of Stack Overflow articles when it thinks they will help you out with your current task, ensuring relevant information is always at your fingertips.
+If enabled, StackInTheFlow with even make suggestions of Stack Overflow articles when it thinks they will help you out with your current task, ensuring relevant information is always at your fingertips.

 ## Contributors